johnolafenwa/gozip/README.md

 </pre>

 # Modes
-The writer supports two modes for woriting zip archives; Store and Deflate.
+The writer supports two modes for writing zip archives; Store and Deflate.
 If you want the files compressed, use Store.

 <pre>